cozanostra7/cozanostra7/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Hospital patients' registration platform using PHP, CSS and HTML
+- 🌱 I’m currently learning German language
+- 👯 I’m looking to collaborate on Python projects

 <!--
 **cozanostra7/cozanostra7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.